 Every 14 minutes someone in the UK is diagnosed with blood cancer yet many of us are unaware of this disease and its different varieties, its symptoms, how it’s diagnosed or if it is treatable.
 Here health writer Rosalind Ryan shares the facts about the disease.

-Most of us have heard of breast, prostrate, lung and bowel cancer.
+Most of us have heard of breast, prostate, lung and bowel cancer.
 However, blood cancer is much less well known, despite being the fifth most common cancer in the UK – and the third biggest cancer killer, according to Bloodwise.
 More than 250,000 people are currently living with the disease and there are 40,000 new diagnoses every year.

 But what exactly is blood cancer?
 And what are its causes, symptoms and treatments?